bmanley91/cheatsheet/queues/queues.md

 * **add** - Add an item to the *end* of the queue.
 * **remove** - Remove and return the element at the front of the Queue.
 Sometimes called **dequeue**.
 * **peek** - Return the element at the front of the Queue without removing it.
-* **isEmpty** - Return true if there are no elements in the stack or false otherwise.
+* **isEmpty** - Return true if there are no elements in the Queue or false otherwise.

 Operation | Complexity | Explaination                                                                                   |
 |-----------|------------|------------------------------------------------------------------------------------------------|